codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 ### Runtime management
-Work in either the Topology or the List views to manage runtimes:
+Work in either the List or Topology views to manage runtimes:
 * Add managed clusters to runtimes (see [Managed Clusters]({{site.baseurl}}/docs/runtime/managed-cluster/))
 * Manage Git Sources associated with runtimes (see [Manage Git Sources]({{site.baseurl}}/docs/runtime/git-sources/))
 * Upgrade runtimes
 * Uninstall runtimes

 #### Upgrade runtimes
-Upgrade existing runtimes to install critical security updates or the latest version of all components.
-Upgrade through the CLI wizard or by running a silent upgrade.
+Upgrade existing runtimes to install critical security updates or to install the latest version of all components.
+Upgrade by running a silent upgrade or through the CLI wizard.

 > When there are security updates, the UI displays the alert, _At least one runtime requires a security update_.
 The Version column displays an _Update Required!_ notification.

 >   If you have managed clusters for the runtime, upgrading the runtime automatically updates runtime components within the managed cluster as well.

 **Before you begin**
 For both types of upgrades, make sure you have: